 This is a no-brainer.
 If you’re going to a sunny place, you need to pack the sunscreen.
 This is especially important for a baby or toddler’s sensitive skin.
 Babies can burn much easier than adults.
 I lather up our daughter at least once every two hours using an SPF of at least 50.
 We reapply every time our little one gets out of the water, as well.
-We use Neutrogena Pure and Free sunscreen on our daughter.
-It works well, it is SPF 60, which is higher than most we’ve found, and it’s specially formulated for an infant’s delicate skin.
+There are several great sunscreens that are safe for kids.
+Look for one specially formulated for an infant’s delicate skin.
 I lather our baby everywhere before we get her dressed.
 I put the sunscreen on her chest, tummy and her back even though those areas will be covered by her bathing suit.
 Also, don’t forget the ears, bottoms of the feet, palms of the hands, and the scalp.

 Once again, it’s all about sun protection.
 Even if your baby has a head full of hair to protect her delicate scalp, a sun hat is still a beach basic.
 It will help keep her cool and protects her from getting a sunburn on her scalp (especially where her hair parts).
 Plus come on, how cute is baby in a sun hat?!

 Don’t forget about baby’s eyes!
 Particularly during the first year of life, a baby’s eyes are extremely sensitive to the sun.
 Even into their toddler years, it’s a good idea to protect your child’s eyes from the sun.
 Personally, our daughter hates the sunglasses with the strap around the back but loves traditional sunglasses.
 This brand is my favorite.
 They are inexpensive, come in a lot of fun colors and include a convenient, protective carrying case.